KhushiB24/khushi12.github.io/notes.md

 ## TPT 0.1 Written Response

+### Notes on Benefits and Harmful Effect of Computing
-Drones: can be used in class demonstrations or can be used to find something that is way high up in a classroom Dopamine & Video Games: with increased time with video games, depending on the situation, the people playing would neglect the basic needs for human survival (food, sleep, social skills, and hygiene)
+- Drones: can be used in class demonstrations or can be used to find something that is way high up in a classroom
+- Dopamine & Video Games: with increased time with video games, depending on the situation, the people playing would neglect the basic needs for human survival (food, sleep, social skills, and hygiene)
-Automated Telephones Trees: used for customer service, a procedural diagram that goes step by step of whether or not the input needs an automated response or human response.
+- Automated Telephones Trees: used for customer service, a procedural diagram that goes step by step of whether or not the input needs an automated response or human response.
 Procedural diagrams

 ### Github Pages Action Answers
-Three of Beneficial and corresponding Harmful Effects of Computing:
+- Three of Beneficial and corresponding Harmful Effects of Computing:

-Insight on how the algorithm works
+1. Insight on how the algorithm works
-Increased creativity due to typing
+2. Increased creativity due to typing
-Helps to solve hacking + virus related issues
+3. Helps to solve hacking + virus related issues
-Harmful Effects:
+- Harmful Effects:
-Would notice the business strategies and would need to solve any problems related to those May have a decreased amount of writing on paper involved(impacts learning and memorization) Would need to go to an organization or a greater authority if the mess-up happens from one's side.
+1. Would notice the business strategies and would need to solve any problems related to those
+2. May have a decreased amount of writing on paper involved(impacts learning and memorization)
+3. Would need to go to an organization or a greater authority if the mess-up happens from one's side.

-Dopamine issues exist is real and does occur in my personal study and success in High School, where increased accessibility to unlimited data, newer phones, and an increase of entertainment during quarantine.
+- Dopamine issues exist is real and does occur in my personal study and success in High School, where increased accessibility to unlimited data, newer phones, and an increase of entertainment during quarantine.
-This may lead to a habit of depending on technology for happiness, and in some circumstances avoiding any type of social interaction with loved ones.
+- This may lead to a habit of depending on technology for happiness, and in some circumstances avoiding any type of social interaction with loved ones.
 Due to virtual learning, the attention and concentration in now in-person class is harder because of the distraction that may have happened during home in virtual-learning.
-Therefore, it is harder to give focus to the class activities due to phone distraction and/or the habit of checking the phone during at home learning.
+- Therefore, it is harder to give focus to the class activities due to phone distraction and/or the habit of checking the phone during at home learning.

 ## TPT 0.2